Ride Like the Wind: Lyrics

 The lyrics of the song tell the story of a condemned criminal on the run to Mexico.
-Told from a first-person point of view, it describes how an outlaw and convicted multiple murderer, on the run from a death-by-hanging sentence, has to "ride like the wind" to reach "the border of Mexico," where, presumably, the posse in pursuit of him will not be able to reach him.
+Told from a first-person point of view, it describes how an outlaw and convicted multiple murderer, on the run from a death-by-hanging sentence, has to "ride like the wind" to reach "the border of Mexico".

-Cross described "Ride Like The Wind" as "sort of a romanticized Western where the bad guy gets away."
-The setting can be surmised to have been from the time before the United States and Mexico signed their mutual criminal-extradition treaty.

-Origin

 Cross was high on LSD when he wrote the lyrics.
 "We were living in Houston at the time, and on the way down to Austin to record the songs, it was just a beautiful Texas day.
 I took acid.
 So I wrote the words on the way down from Houston to Austin."

-Tribute
+Tributes

+In 1981, Canadian sketch comedy SCTV performed a sketch where Rick Moranis portrayed Michael McDonald racing to the studio to record his backing vocals for the song.
+McDonald later commented on seeing the sketch, "I remember thinking that guy really looks familiar and it was Rick Moranis as me doing this, going into the studios and they’re playing Christopher’s song and I thought I’m losing it, you know, that’s what’s happening?
+I’m having hallucinations, you know that stuff was stronger than I thought, you know, and then it as it played out I realized this is SCTV and it’s a skit.
+Thank God for that."

 In 1999, the satirical newspaper The Onion published a story with the headline, "Christopher Cross Finally Reaches Mexican Border"; the headline was a reference to the song, and the three-sentence story made several specific allusions to the lyrics.
 Cross appreciated the honor.